ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 To mitigate this event, we suggest:

--  The "SharedSecret" should not be shared by different Clients or Servers, unless all of them are trusted, or unless the risk of a "SecretKey" violation has been evaluated and considered acceptable.
+-  The "SharedSecret" SHOULD NOT be shared by different Clients or Servers, unless all of them are trusted, or unless the risk of a "SecretKey" violation has been evaluated and considered acceptable.